wmchmx/esp2866/README.md

 # esp2866
-Some installation script for the esp2866, based on
+Some installation script for the esp2866 development, based on
     *https://github.com/esp8266/esp8266-wiki/wiki/Toolchain*

-Mainly use to get a single script to install everything needed to develope esp2866 programs.
+Mainly to get a single script to install everything needed to develope esp2866 programs.
-Some build systems does not come with web browsers and GUI
+Some build systems does not come with web browsers and GUI.

 So all you need is git.
 Which installs with
 ```